Language politics

 Language politics is the way language and linguistic differences between peoples are dealt with in the political arena.
 This could manifest as government recognition, as well as how language is treated in official capacities.

-The topic is a multi-faceted one.
-As such, this page serves as a nexus for some of the overall topics with easy access to relevant pages.
-Below are some categories in languages and the politics surrounding them, along with examples and links to other relevant pages.
+The topic covers many related issues.
+As such, this page serves as a central resource for multiple articles relating to the topic of language and politics.
+Below are some categories dealing with the overlap between language and politics, along with examples and links to other relevant pages.

 Language planning and policy

 Language planning refers to concerted efforts to influence how and why languages are used in a community.
 It is usually associated with governmental policies which largely involve status planning, corpus planning and acquisition planning.
 There are often much interaction between the three areas.
 Status planning involves giving a language or languages a certain standing against other languages and is often associated with language prestige and language function.
 Corpus planning often involves linguistic prescription as decisions are made in graphization, standardization and modernization of a language.
 Acquisition planning fundamentally involves language policies to promote language learning.